Aliases for PF4 Gene

 PF4 (Platelet Factor 4) is a Protein Coding gene.
-Diseases associated with PF4 include Erythromelalgia and Thrombocytopenia.
+Diseases associated with PF4 include Intermediate Coronary Syndrome and Erythromelalgia.
 Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Signaling by GPCR and CCR5 Pathway in Macrophages.
 Gene Ontology (GO) annotations related to this gene include heparin binding and CXCR3 chemokine receptor binding.
 An important paralog of this gene is PF4V1.

 UniProtKB/Swiss-Prot Summary for PF4 Gene